IZGateway/izgw-transform/docs/Docker.md

 ### Configuration Files

-The Transformation Service relies on three configuration files at this time: Organization, Pipelines, Solutions.
+The Transformation Service relies on three configuration files at this time: Organization, Pipelines, Solutions and Users.
 These ultimately determine the changes that will happen to data as it travels through the Transformation Service.

 You may download example configurations from the repository as described here: